AldoSuba/docs.buf.build/docs/format/style.md

 ---
 id: style
 title: Style
+description: "Elevate Your Code Quality and Consistency with Buf's Stylish Formatting - Discover How!"
 ---

 One of Buf's primary goals is to enforce consistency across all of Protobuf.
 The